ddc-java/ddc-day/formatting.md

 }
 ```

 Prior to the advent of the fenced code block in most Markdown dialects, there was another way to write a code block: If one or more lines of text is indented at least 4 spaces in from the current indent level (but without setting a new indent level via a list), that block would be converted to an HTML `<pre>` element.
-That approach still works; however, fenced code blocks should be used for this purpose whenever possible.
+That approach still works; however, fenced code blocks with language identifiers should be used for this purpose whenever possible.

 ## Mathematical expressions